syncfusion/blazor-docs/src/diagrams/diagram/methods.md

 * Height: Scales the height of the selected objects.
 * Size: Scales the selected objects both vertically and horizontally.

-The following code example shows how to execute the Samesize commands.
+The following code example shows how to execute the SameSize commands.

 ```csharp
 @using Syncfusion.Blazor.Diagrams